edywoj/karolinska-gitIntro/src/sealife.md

 Left handed  Sea Otters are cuter than baby sharks.
 If Hadrian could reinvent himself, he would be a Sea Otter in Vancouver.

+## Killer whales
+Lachlan's favourite whale - and nt because of the movie.